 In the Introduction to Laser Printer Service course, you learned troubleshooting procedures for all Apple laser printers.
 This module builds on that information and presents troubleshooting information and procedures unique to the LaserWriter II.
 In this module, the term "LaserWriter II printer" refers to the LaserWriter IISC, IINT, IINTX, IIf, and IIg, except where otherwise noted.

-Objectives

-At the end of this module, you will be able to:

-- 1. Indicate troubleshooting steps when given Apple service reference materials and a description of a LaserWriter II failure. - 2.
-Return a printer to functional condition, when given Apple service reference materials and a faulty LaserWriter II printer.

-Required Materials

-This module requires the following reference materials:

-- Apple Service Source CD, version 2.0 (February 1996 or later) - Apple Service Guides for LaserWriter Printers (information on the LaserWriter II family of printers is in Volume I)

-Module Organization

-This module includes five sections:

-- "Overview" provides an overview of this module. - "Hands-On Troubleshooting" reviews the hands-on troubleshooting process and when to use the service resources. - "Module Test-Part 1" is the multiple-choice portion of the module test. - "Hands-On Troubleshooting Practice" provides directions for completing the handson troubleshooting practice exercise. - "Module Test-Part 2" provides directions for completing the second part of the module test.

-The module test has two parts: Part 1 consists of multiple-choice questions that you should be able to answer with at least 80 percent accuracy; Part 2 directs you to troubleshoot and repair two faulty LaserWriter II printers.
+Objectives At the end of this module, you will be able to: 1.
+Indicate troubleshooting steps when given Apple service reference materials and a description of a LaserWriter II failure.
+2. Return a printer to functional condition, when given Apple service reference materials and a faulty LaserWriter II printer.
+Required Materials This module requires the following reference materials: Apple Service Guides for LaserWriter Printers (information on the LaserWriter II family of printers is in Volume I) Module Organization This module includes five sections: • "Overview" provides an overview of this module. • "Hands-On Troubleshooting" reviews the hands-on troubleshooting process and when to use the service resources. • "Module Test-Part 1" is the multiple-choice portion of the module test. • "Hands-On Troubleshooting Practice" provides directions for completing the hands- on troubleshooting practice exercise.
+"Module Test-Part 2" provides directions for completing the second part of the module test.
+Module Test The module test has two parts: Part 1 consists of multiple-choice questions that you should be able to answer with at least 80 percent accuracy; Part 2 directs you to troubleshoot and repair two faulty LaserWriter II printers.